 Dr. Nicole Aulik, Section Chief – Microbiology

-Dr. Nicole Aulik, now in her eighth year at WVDL, was named the Section Chief of the Microbiology lab in March of 2018.
+Dr. Nicole Aulik, now in her ninth year at WVDL, was named the Section Chief of the Microbiology lab in March of 2018.
 She also holds a second appointment with the Department of Pathobiological Sciences in the University of Wisconsin- Madison School of Veterinary Medicine.
 Dr. Aulik is a Wisconsin native who earned a BS in Medical Microbiology and Immunology and Molecular Biology (2005) and her PhD in Microbiology (2010) at the University of Wisconsin- Madison.
 She spent three years as a faculty member at Winona State University followed by a position as a Microbiology Manager for a pharmaceutical company.
 Dr. Aulik’s research focuses primarily on bovine respiratory disease and bovine Salmonellosis, with a focus on the interaction between the microorganism and the innate immune system as well as environmental contamination and retrospective studies.

 Dr. Philip Bochsler, Diagnostic Pathologist

-Dr. Phil Bochsler is in his 19th year at the WVDL, joining the staff in July of 2001.
-After serving as the WVDL’s Director for the past two and a half years (named director in June of 2015), Bochsler returns to his passion – diagnostic pathology – at WVDL.
+Dr. Phil Bochsler is in his 22nd year at the WVDL, joining the staff in July of 2001.
+After serving as the WVDL’s Director for two and a half years (named director in June of 2015), Bochsler returned to his passion – diagnostic pathology – at WVDL in 2018.
 Prior to taking over as director, Bochsler was the Section Chief of the WVDL’s Pathology Department for 14 years.
 After graduating from Washington State University with his DVM, he spent two and a half years in mixed animal practice in both Oregon and Washington before entering a combined Ph.D. and residency program in pathology at Cornell University.
 He subsequently worked at the University of Tennessee as a professor in the College of Veterinary Medicine in diagnostic pathology and teaching, while also performing research on the immunological responses of cattle to toxin from Gram-negative bacteria.
 Before moving to Madison and the WVDL, he earned two awards for teaching excellence at Tennessee, serving as Director of the Pathology Resident Training Program and the Director of Anatomic Pathology Service.
 Prior to taking over his new role as Director at WVDL in July of 2015, Dr. Bochsler served as the Section Chief of Pathology, Chemistry and TSE testing.
 In addition, he was an active pathologist and taught at the School of Veterinary Medicine where he currently remains a Clinical Professor.
 His interests and expertise span a large number of animal species and an array of diseases.

 Dr. Ryan Breuer, Diagnostic Case and Outreach Coordinator